Dukku

-Dukku is a Local Government Area in Gombe State, Nigeria.
-Its headquarters is located in Dukku town.
+Dukku is a town and Local Government Area in Gombe State, Nigeria.
 The Gongola River flows through the west and north of the LGA.
 It has an area of 3,815 km^{2} and a population of 207,190 from the 2006 census.
 The vast majority of the population are Muslims, but there is a Christian minority.
 The major ethnic group is Fulani with Fulfulde being spoken as a major language alongside Bole while Hausa, Kanuri, and Kare-Kare are also spoken.

-The postal code of the area is 760.
+The postal code of the town and area is 760.

-The northeasterly line of equal latitude 14°N and longitude 14°E passes through the LGA about 6 km to the southeast of the town of Dukku.
+The northeasterly line of equal latitude 14°N and longitude 14°E passes through the LGA about 6 km to the southeast of the town.